lysogeny/kalvosto/README.md

 (or group) has at least:

 - `meta.yaml`: `r` (reading)
 - `data/`: `rwx` (read, write, execute).
 Writing is necessary to create intermediate RDS files.
 - `data/data.h5ad`: `rw` (read, write).
 Writing is necessary for the package `rhdf5` to work properly.

+Typically this can be achieved by:

+    # chgrp -R shiny data/
+    # chmod -R g+w data/

 ## Running